ping-shuo-hao/n_qubits_grover_algorithm/README.md

 # N qubits Grover's algorithm

 This project implements Grover's algorithm using Qiskit.
-This code works for any n qubits case (n is a constant).
+This code works for any n qubits case (n is an integer).